KsumiKim/queueting/README.md

 * clone the repository
 * cd /queueting
 * run npm install
 * run npm start
--> don't forget to add your own firebase API key before running the app as the one used in this project is not included
+*don't forget to add your own firebase API key before running the app as the one used in this project is not included*

 ## Technologies used
 * React.js